Skip to main content

 Flipped airbox to reduce air intake temperature

 While stationary in the pit lane on a track day, I observed the intake air (IAT) temperature exceed 70°C. It took almost a full lap at speed to cool down the intake air again.
-High intake temperature sets of a series of events which reduces engine power and response The ECU retards ignition timing above 30°C IAT.
-Increased risk of detonation.
-If the knock sensors detect detonation, the ignition timing will be further retarded by the ECU Time to do some improvements!
-By inverting the airbox and cutting the radiator shroud, cold air is drawn from the outside.
-I also decided to add thermal insulation to the airbox and shroud.
+High intake temperature sets of a series of events which reduces engine power and response.
+Increased risk of engine ignition knock / detonation The engine ECU retards ignition timing above 30°C IAT If the ECU detects ignition knock, the ignition timing will be further retarded by the ECU Time to do some improvements!
+By cutting the radiator shroud and inverting the airbox, colder air is drawn from the outside the engine bay.
 It will be interesting to compare IAT readings in the HP Tuners log file before and after this modification.

 Adding a 16 row engine oil cooler

-During the previous trackday at Vålerbanen in July 2020 , the car was running too hot, and I had to limit the RPMs to keep the temperature down.
-With the engine oil temperature exceeding 140 °C, I decided that this had to be solved before the next track day to reduce the possibility of an engine failure.
+During the previous track day at VĂ„lerbanen in July 2020 , I had to run the engine at maximum of 5500-6000 rpm to keep the oil temperature below 140 °C if the session lasted more than 10 minutes.
+The C5 Z06 does not come from the factory with an oil cooler, but it is clearly required to avoid overheating the engine.
 The stock temperature sensor is M12x1.5 while the oil cooler block is 1/8 NPT.
 I decided to drill and tap the correct M12x1.5 thread, which worked out nicely.
 I thoroughly cleaned out debris using brake cleaner and compressed air.
-Oil cooler brackets being made Finished brackets (I wish a drill press for Christmas, working free hand doesn't quite provide the accuracy and finish I wan)t.
-New oil cooler block installed.
+Oil cooler brackets being made Finished brackets New oil cooler block installed.
 The part of the hoses passing by the exhaust manifold are protected by additional heat insulation.
 This block has no thermostat, as I simply cover the oil cooler with a sheet metal plate when not doing track days.
+A thermostat also restricts the oil flow, by the nature of its design.
 Oil cooler installed.
-I decided it had to be insta
+I decided it had to be installed in front of the radiators